Clemapfel/Mousetrap.jl/docs/src/01_manual/03_actions.md

         ...
     ```

+!!! warning "Operating System Priority"
+    Depending on the operating system, some shortcuts will already be assigned.
+If this is the case, we should take care not to use them in our application.
+For example, the above mentioned `<Control>space` shortcut [is reserved for changing input sources on macOS](https://discussions.apple.com/thread/8507324), while on Windows `<Control><Alt>Delete` will always open the task manager.

 ### Assigning Shortcuts to Actions

 Now that we know how to write a shortcut as a shortcut trigger string, we can assign it to our actions.
 For this, we use [`add_shortcut!`](@ref):